julioacontreras/sintra/README.md

 ## Why?

+In a world with constants changing the project help to create a MVP (Minimal viable product)

-Can choose the services you need to create applications.
+* Select the services you need
+* Extend services
 * Each service is indepedent
 * Made to scalable projects